Banana chips

-Banana chips (sometimes called banana crisps) are deep-fried or dried, generally crispy slices of bananas.
-They are usually made from firmer, starchier banana varieties ("cooking bananas" or plantains) like the Saba and Nendran cultivars.
-They can be sweet or savory, and can be covered with sugar, honey, salt, or various spices.
+A banana chip (sometimes called banana crisp) is a deep-fried or dried, generally crispy slice of banana.
+It is usually made from firmer, starchier banana varieties (cooking bananas or plantains) like the saba and Nendran cultivars.
+It can be sweet or savory and can be covered with sugar, honey, salt, or various spices.

 Banana chips are the only processed banana product with significant international trade.
 The main exporter of banana chips worldwide is the Philippines.
-Export markets for banana chips are also established in Thailand and Indonesia.
+Export markets for banana chips are also established in Thailand, Indonesia and Malaysia.

 Fried

 Fried banana chips are usually produced from under-ripe banana slices deep-fried in sunflower oil or coconut oil.
-These chips are dry (like potato chips), contain about 4% water (table), and can be salted, spiced, sugar coated or jaggery coated.
-Sometimes banana flavoring is added.
+These chips are dry (like potato chips), contain about 4% water (table), and can be salted, spiced, sugar-coated, or jaggery-coated.
+Sometimes, banana flavoring is added.
 If ripe dessert bananas are used, they come out soggy.
 They are used for desserts, not for dry chips.

 Dried

 Some varieties of banana chips can be produced using only food dehydration.
-Banana slices that are only dehydrated are not dark yellow and crunchy, but rather are brown, leathery and chewy.
+Banana slices that are only dehydrated are not dark yellow and crunchy but rather are brown, leathery, and chewy.
 They are very sweet and have an intense banana flavor.
-These are ideally made from bananas that are fully ripe.
-Another kind is made by baking in an oven, although this process may not result in the same intense banana flavor.
+These are ideally made from fully ripe bananas.
+Another kind is made by baking it in an oven, although this process may not result in the same intense banana flavor.

 Nutrition

 Dried banana chips are 4% water, 58% carbohydrates, 34% fat, and 2% protein.
-In a 100 gram reference amount, dried banana chips supply 520 calories and are a rich source (20% or more the Daily Value, DV) of magnesium (21% DV) and vitamin B6 (20% DV), with moderate amounts of iron, copper, and potassium (10% to 11% DV) (table).
+In a 100-gram reference amount, dried banana chips supply 520 calories and are a rich source (20% or more of the Daily Value, DV) of magnesium (21% DV) and vitamin B6 (20% DV), with moderate amounts of iron, copper, and potassium (10% to 11% DV) (table).
 Other micronutrients are in negligible amounts of the Daily Value (see nutrition table).

 Uses and variations

 Philippines

 The Philippines is, by far, the main exporter of banana chips worldwide.
 It exports large quantities to more than 30 countries, including the United States, Canada, the European Union, Japan, Australia, South Korea, China, and Russia.
-The annual revenue for banana chip exports of the Philippines was approximately $35 million in 2009.
+The annual revenue for banana chip exports in the Philippines was approximately $35 million in 2009.
 There are many variants of banana chips in the Philippines, from traditional dishes like pinasugbo to modern versions coated in cheese powder.
 Banana chips in the Philippines are made predominantly from saba or cardava bananas, with the latter preferred for commercial banana chips due to their larger sizes.
 For domestic production and home cooking, they are made directly by deep-frying fresh sliced bananas.
 For commercial banana chips for the export market, the main method of production is through osmotic dehydration followed by deep frying at 375 °F in coconut oil for 1 minute.
 The resulting chips are distinctively light-colored.